About THE TEAM

 Roya loves having the diversity of traditional lighting for dance with Ailey as well as non-traditional events, architecture, and concerts at Arc3design - and bridging the gap between the two.
 She greatly enjoys programming for anything from live music to busking a dance party.

 Roya graduated from the North Carolina School of the Arts with a BFA in Lighting Design.
+She is a member of United Scenic Artists Local 829.

 Greg Purnell is a video and lighting designer and programmer based in New York City.
 He is an artist, technologist, and creator with a passion for live performance design, interactive art, digital media, graphics, and print.
 He generally works on projects for theatre, dance, music, advertising, installations, architecture, and special events.